LLNL/axom/src/axom/inlet/docs/sphinx/functions.rst

 Functions as value alternatives
 -------------------------------

-Some schemas allow an input to be either a concrete value or a function that computes it.
+Some schemas accept either a concrete value or a function that computes it.
-Declare the concrete entry normally, then associate a function with the same input name:
+Declare the function alternative before the concrete entry, using the same input name:

 .. literalinclude:: ../../examples/functions.cpp
    :start-after: _inlet_function_value_alternative_schema_start